InfinityCollaborations/HashCode-2017/README.md

  * example 6
  * small 30
  * medium 33037
- * big - too long to slicing.
-Was ran once from  the commit and took about 20 hours.(a desktop PC with an Intel-I54670K)
+ * big - Repaired.
+Was ran Clustered accross the kernel from  the commit and took about 18.05 MINUTES.(a desktop PC with an Experimental GPU and a Core i7 4700 MQ )

 * original assignment - [Task.pdf](./documentation/TaskDescription.pdf)